Tag

 Microsoft Flight Simulator

 If soaring through the air and flying around the world is a dream of yours, there’s no better game than Microsoft Flight Simulator.
 You can fly out of almost any airport in the world, including smaller airports in quieter towns, and go literally anywhere on Earth–though landing may be difficult in places like the Grand Canyon and Mount Everest.
 Microsoft used satellite imagery to recreate the world in-game, and it’s improving both the game and map all the time.
 If there was ever a reason to invest in a flight stick or yoke system, it’s Microsoft Flight Simulator.
-The game is available via Xbox Game Pass for PC.
+The game is available via for PC.

 See on Steam